27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Dump trucks

 As the name suggests, these trucks are primarily used after demolition to pick soil and gravel away from the construction area.
-They have an open bed-like structure to store the material with the help of hydraulic rams.
+They have an open bed-like structure to store the material with the help of hydraulic rams, placing them among the widely recognized types of construction vehicles.
 Dump trucks are the most common construction vehicles you will see on the site for carrying in and out building materials.

 These are the features of dump trucks: